 (b) For purposes of subsection (a) of this section the term "employee" includes all those individuals who are employed by the State and receive a paycheck from the State for such work as they normally do for the State.

 (c) For the purposes of subsection (a) of this section the term "United States Team" includes any group leader, coach, official, trainer or athlete who is a member of the official delegation of the United States in competition sanctioned by the United States Olympic Committee.

-(d) The State Personnel Commission shall implement this section by the adoption of appropriate rules and regulations.
+(d) The Department of Human Resources shall implement this section by the adoption of appropriate rules and regulations.

 § 5114 Membership in Blood Bank of Delaware.

 (a) The State shall pay the annual dues for membership in Blood Bank of Delaware for each officer, employee and retiree of the State not otherwise covered under an individual or group program of Blood Bank of Delaware.
 Officers, employees and retirees otherwise covered by an individual or group plan may elect the benefits provided by this section.

 (b) For the purpose of this section, an employee is one who works at least 30 hours per week, 130 hours per month or the regularly scheduled fulltime hours of the employing agency.

 (c) Membership in Blood Bank of Delaware provides dependent coverage; therefore, where spouses are employees or retirees of the State, either may choose membership and no monetary benefit shall accrue to the other spouse.